 How personal information is collected?

-We will not collect any personal information about you except where you have knowingly provided that information to us or we believe you have authorised a third party to provide that information to us.
-Any information collected from publicly available sources will be protected with strict confidence in the same way as the information you voluntarily disclose.
+We will not collect any personal information about you except where you have knowingly provided that information to us or where we believe that you have authorised a third party to provide that information to us.
+Any information collected from publicly available sources will be protected in the same way as the information you voluntarily disclose.

 Can you deal with us anonymously?